 Constructive feedback involves delivering specific, actionable insights about performance to foster improvement.
 Constructive feedback helps employees understand their strengths and areas for growth, promoting continuous development.
 Constructive feedback helps create a culture of openness and improvement.
 A manager at Amazon used constructive feedback to help an employee improve project management skills, increasing project efficiency.
 Constructive feedback builds trust and motivation by showing that employee growth is valued, enhancing long-term engagement.

-The research titled “The Role of Feedback in Coaching and Technology-Enabled Coaching Processes” by Lisa A. Steelman, Garret Kilmer, Richard L. Griffith, and James Taylor (2021) discusses how constructive feedback is a critical success factor in coaching, emphasizing its role in enhancing the coaching relationship and improving outcomes.
+The research titled “The Role of Feedback in Coaching and Technology-Enabled Coaching Processes” by Lisa A. Steelman, Garret Kilmer, Richard L. Griffith, and James Taylor in 2021 discusses how constructive feedback is a critical success factor in coaching, emphasizing its role in enhancing the coaching relationship and improving outcomes.
 Challenges of providing feedback include delivering feedback in a way that is perceived as critical rather than helpful.
 Failure to provide feedback, on the other hand, hinders the coaching process by leaving employees unsure of how to improve.
 After feedback, focusing on “Building Rapport” strengthens the manager-employee relationship and facilitates a supportive coaching environment.

 5. Building Rapport